alex-jobfinder/generate-ads-data/README.md

 #### **Layer 1: Raw Data Generation (`services/performance.py`)**
 - Generates ALL performance data (basic + extended) in one place
 - Includes temporal factors, supply funnel metrics, and quality indicators
+- **Smart constraint handling** - ensures all database constraints are satisfied
 - Single source of truth for all raw performance data
 - Uses shared utilities for common operations